Lautaro Midón

 Lautaro Midón (born 29 March 2004) is an Argentine professional tennis player.

-He has a career-high ATP singles ranking of world No. 256, achieved on 22 September 2025 and a doubles ranking of No. 502, achieved on 18 November 2024.
+He has a career-high ATP singles ranking of world No. 189 achieved on 24 August 2026 and a doubles ranking of No. 427 achieved on 20 October 2025.

 Career

-Midón made his ATP main draw debut at the 2025 Argentina Open as an alternate into the doubles main draw with Gonzalo Villanueva.
+In February 2025, Midón made his ATP Tour main draw debut at his home tournament Argentina Open as an alternate into the doubles event with compatriot Gonzalo Villanueva.
+The local pair lost in the first round to third seeds Rafael Matos and Marcelo Melo.